bulutcy/development-practice/README.md

 development-practice
 ====================

-A basic project cycle, that simulates readers&amp;writers problem.
+A basic project cycle, that simulates readers&amp;writers problem with C#.

 ### What you must except from the project?
 The project presents a basic software cycle, which includes;